Nazaré has the best fish, friendly people, beautiful beach walks and a beautiful view when you hike up the hill to Sitio.

 Sítio

-Go on a gorgeous walk up the steep hill in the late afternoon to catch the sunset from a stunning vantage point.
+Go on a memorable walk up the steep hill in the late afternoon to catch the sunset from a cafe.

 Visit the beautiful church, Igreja Nossa Senhora da Nazare.